Mustard (condiment): Whole-grain mustard

 In whole-grain mustard, also known as granary mustard, the seeds are mixed whole with other ingredients.
-Different flavors and strengths can be achieved through different blends of mustard seed species.
-Groningen mustard is an example of a mustard with partially ground grains.
+Different flavours and strengths can be achieved through different blends of mustard seed species.
+Groningen mustard and others are examples of mustards with partially ground grains.

-Home preparation

-A method of preparing hot table mustard by the home cook is by mixing ground mustard powder to the desired consistency with water or an acidic liquid such as wine, vinegar, milk or beer, and letting it stand for 10 minutes.
-It is usually prepared immediately before a meal; mustard prepared with water, in particular, is more pungent, but deteriorates rapidly.

 Allergies

 A strong mustard can make the eyes water, and sting the tongue, palate, and throat.
-Home-made mustards may be hotter and more intensely flavored than most commercial preparations.
+Home-made mustards may be hotter and more intensely flavoured than most commercial preparations.

 Any part of the mustard plant can also, rarely, cause allergic reactions in some people, including anaphylaxis.
-In the European Union labeling the presence of mustard in packaged food is compulsory, either as an ingredient or even as unintended contamination in trace amounts.
+In the European Union labelling the presence of mustard in packaged food is compulsory, either as an ingredient or even as unintended contamination in trace amounts.
 The Regulation (EC) 1169/2011 on food-labelling lists 14 allergens, including mustard, the presence of which in packaged food must be clearly indicated on the label as part of the list of ingredients, using a distinctive typography (i.e. bold, capitals).